|Nutritional Guidelines (per serving)|

-This easy one-layer cake is moist and perfectly spiced, and it contains a full 2 cups of chopped apples.
-But the thing that elevates this cake is the hot caramel topping.
-The topping is a simple boiled combination of butter, brown sugar, and cream, flavored with a splash of pure vanilla extract.
+This easy one-layer cake is moist and perfectly spiced, and it contains a full two cups of chopped apples.
+But the thing that takes this cake to the next level is the hot caramel topping.
+It's a simple boiled combination of butter, brown sugar, and cream flavored with a splash of pure vanilla extract.

 - For the Cake: